gauravdaultani/frame-interpolation-main/README.md

 ## **Overview**

-Our implementation utilizes the original FILM model to interpolate satellite data images.
+Our implementation utilizes the original model to interpolate satellite data images.
 Unlike traditional approaches that rely on pre-trained networks (e.g., optical flow or depth), our unified approach achieves state-of-the-art results using only a single network.
 This can be used for tasks like enhancing temporal resolution, analyzing environmental changes, and generating intermediate frames for visualization purposes.

 ---